Misiker101/ahlr-vt/README.md

 ## 4. Training

-Training is **one architecture variant per command** it does not loop through every variant automatically.
-Run each one you want, one at a time
+Training is **one architecture variant per command**.
+Run each one variant one at a time

-### 4.2 Train the model (proposed model is AHLR-VT) / parameter-scaled variants
+### 4.1 Train the model (proposed model is AHLR-VT) / parameter-scaled variants

 ```bash
 python -m src.train --variant Hybrid-ViT-d8